pabloubilla/tree_clustering/README.md

 1. Runs clustering across multiple seeds and saves labels.
 2. Computes a consensus matrix from the results.
-3. Uses hierarchical clustering and silhouette score to determine the optimal aggregation
+3. Uses hierarchical clustering and silhouette score to determine the optimal aggregation.

 To execute the pipeline, run: